Why use accounting software for your retail business?

 Retail is about record keeping

-But as any retailer knows, success involves more than just exchanging goods for money.
+As any retailer knows, success involves more than just exchanging goods for money.
 You need to understand product merchandising, advertising and marketing, stock control, customer service, market research, supplier negotiation and more.

 All of this means that you can't run a successful retail business without keeping detailed records.
 And that's where good quality accounting software can help.